 Diffusion Tensor Imaging and Tractography

 This MR technique utilizes differences in movement of water molecules within regions of the brain in order to map the direction of white matter tracts responsible for connecting different areas of the brain, so called “fiber-tracking”.
 This data can be translated into a 2D image (diffusion tensor imaging or DTI) or 3D map (tractography).
-This technique is most commonly employed in presurgical planning and in patients with traumatic brain injury.
+This technique is most commonly employed in presurgical planning.

 Imaging of Acute Stroke